IN THE MOUNTAINS OF FIRE

 She grins at the thought.
 “You nasty little girl,” she says affectionately.
 “Go take your bath while the water’s hot.”)

 A cloth dipped in hot water swabs at my face and scalp.
-“It’s not a deep cut,” Tanjin says, “Once you clear the blood away—hardly counts as a wound at all.
+“It’s not a deep cut,” Tanjin says.
+“Once you clear the blood away, it hardly counts as a wound at all.
 So why won’t she wake up?”

 “I think she’s a little bit awake, sometimes,” says hollow-voiced Betany.
 “See?
 There go her eyelids, fluttering, like she’s trying to come to all the way.”